About Us | The Milwaukee Show

 By 2005 they were back in the USA and he started selling at US shows.
 In contrast to professionally run Japanese and European shows, he felt that American shows were lacking.
 So, he started his own show in Denver in 2009.
 The Denver Show grew each year due to massive advertising investments until becoming Denver’s largest by its 4th year in 2012.
 A decade ago, it became America’s single largest mineral and gem show under two roofs because it occupies two large buildings and 5 floors + almost 100 tents.

 Two years after launching Denver Lowell started the 22nd Street Show in Tucson.
 By its 6th year the 22nd Street Show was the most attended gem show on Earth.
-Last year, along with his colleague Heather Grana Monahan they launched the Honolulu Show.
-And now, Lowell is launching the Milwaukee Show with Don Olstinske who has been doing this for 30 years.
-The difference is that his wife Mia is now a newly retired Lt.
+The NJ Show quickly followed.
+Last year, he sold his interest in those three shows and along with his colleagues Heather Grana Monahan and Don Olstinske, they launched the Milwaukee Show, which is the most-advertised gem show in the USA.
+You've come to expect massive sales support at Lowell's shows, but the difference is that his wife Mia is now a newly retired Lt.
 Colonel and will be assisting the team.

 Don Olstinke, Vice President, Sales & Operations